mostafa-asg/dot.dot/README.md

     }
 }
 ```
-But with DotDot it is easy as:
+But with DotDot it is as easy as:
 ```
 import static com.github.DotDot.*